sidonieB/Workflows/2_target_capture_data_analysis.md

 python ~/software/HybPiper/get_seq_lengths.py ReferenceTargets.fasta namelist.txt dna > seq_lengths.txt
 ```
 Replace dna by aa if the reference file contains amino-acids.
+See also the [slurm cheat sheet](https://github.com/sidonieB/Workflows/blob/main/Slurm_cheat_sheet.md) for an example.

 The table seq_lengths.txt can then be visualized as a heatmap using Matt Johnson's script gene.recovery.heatmap.R, also available in the HybPiper directory.
 Just open the script in R and follow the instructions at the beginning of the script.